 1. Measure & Heat The Water

-Heat 2 cups of water to 205 degrees F (96 C), or simply boil and remove for 30 seconds.
+Before you begin to brew, you need to make sure that the water is heated enough to extract the rich flavors in the coffee.
+Heat your water to 205 degrees F (96 C), or simply boil and remove for 30 seconds.

 2. Measure & Grind the Beans